amd/ryzen-ai-documentation/docs/xrt_smi.rst

 Examining the AI PC and the NPU
 -------------------------------

-- To provide OS/system information of the AI PC and informs about the presence of the NPU:
+- To provide OS/system information of the AI PC and confirm the presence of the AMD NPU:

   .. code-block:: shell